-Falls 2020 begin September 16th.
-Class description with * will be offered this fall.
+Fall adult classes will begin September 20th, 2021.
+Class description with * will be offered in the Fall.
 See the schedule page for times and cost.

 *Learning to Throw: Developing a Practice.

 This class will be an introduction to wheel-thrown pottery with an emphasis on repetition, developing a practice, taking risks, and exploring the limits of the clay – to learn basic skills.
 Students will learn how to center clay, shape basic forms, make handles, trim, and glaze pottery.
 Students may or may not go home with a finished pot.

 NEW!
 Setting the Table- a four week mini-series

 New instructor Annette Gates will share tips and tricks for hand-building a pair of place settings for the table.
 Emphasis in class will be on intuitive exploration while learning skills like rolling out even slabs, understanding timing and designing unique templates for easy repetition.